Dalmatian Toadflax

 Leaves: Alternate, and clasping on the stem.
 The leaves are heart-shaped, waxy and light green with a bluish cast.

-Seeds: Cylindric capsules contain many tiny, winged seeds.
+Seeds: Cylindrical capsules that contain many tiny, winged seeds.

 Similar Species

-Yellow or Common Toadflax (Linaria vulgaris): This plant is of the same genus, and has similar yellow flowers.
-Dalmatian Toadflax leaves are clasping, shorter and more broad-based than Yellow Toadflax.
-Yellow Toadflax is also shorter (up to 60 cm tall).
+Yellow or common toadflax (Linaria vulgaris): This plant is of the same genus, and has similar yellow flowers.
+Dalmatian toadflax leaves are clasping, shorter and more broad-based than yellow toadflax.
+Yellow toadflax is also shorter (up to 60 cm tall).

 Habitat and Origin